 Make great social media posts

 Now that you know who your target audience is and which social media platforms you want to use, now the next step in creating a podcast social media strategy is to learn what your should post.
 Below we offer some tried and true strategies about making posts that effectively grow your brand.

 What better way could there be to make your audience want to listen to your podcast than by giving them a taste of your latest new episode?
 In the marketing world, this is known as ‘teasing’, and just like trailers in the world of cinema, it serves to attract your future podcasters and make them want to listen to your new content in full. 🚀

-A survey carried out by Médiamétrie in 2020 revealed that on Twitter, videos generate around ten times more engagement than simple images. 🤝 At Ausha, therefore, we recommend you share a video extract from your latest new podcast by publishing a clip with an image in the background (the cover image for your latest episode, for example) as well as audio waveforms, titles and even a transcription so that the video can be understood without earphones.
+A survey carried out by Médiamétrie in 2020 revealed that for posts hosted on Twitter, videos generate around ten times more engagement than simple images. 🤝 At Ausha, we recommend you share a video extract from your latest new podcast by publishing a clip with an image in the background (the cover image for your latest episode, for example) as well as audio waveforms, titles, and even a transcription so that the video can be understood without earphones.
 With Ausha, you can even download your video clip in different formats—i.e. square, portrait and landscape—so it can be adapted for use with all your social networks.

 One way you can provide a taste of your episode is by sharing a quote from one of your guests.
 With an attention grabbing phrase or one that reveals the topic of your episode, you’ll definitely make your audience eager to listen to the entire podcast. 💪